XiaoLi0614/xiaoli.github.io/index.md

 **Hamraz**:  How to have **confidentiality, integrity, and availability** with as few machine as possible for replicated objects?
 Better yet, we got the work done automatically.

 **Hampa**:  How to keep the **invariant and recency** of replicated objects as user specified with as little coordination as possible?
 Skip the manual labour and try out our tool with the help of program synthesis and the state-of-art SMT solver.
+Our tool and open source project are available: [Hampa: tool](https://github.com/XiaoLi0614/HampaAE), [Hampa: code](https://github.com/XiaoLi0614/CVCAutomation)

 ## Publications